vulcancreative/chinwag-ruby/README.md

 ### In-Place Modification

 Occasionally, one needs to make modifications directly to a dictionary instance.
-We allow for modifiying the instance's internal entries directly via Ruby iteration paradigms.
+We allow for modifying the instance's internal entries directly via Ruby iteration paradigms.
 This is particularly useful for, say, converting all entries to uppercase.

 ```ruby
 # EXAMPLE IN